 Distribution Requirements

-- Social Sciences — six units.
-These courses must be distributed among at least three disciplines.
+- Social Sciences — three units.
+These courses must be distributed among at least two disciplines.
+Course subject prefixes that satisfy this category include CJ, COMM, ECON, GOVT, HIST, LEAD, PSYC, and SOC.

 - Analyze a variety of professional rhetorical situations and produce appropriate texts in response.